satyrica: (Default)

 I was working from home again on Friday but headed off a bit early to get the train down to Woking, then walk out to Horsell where my brother and his wife had booked out a wine bar for the evening to jointly celebrate their upcoming fiftieths.
 I was one of the early arrivals but it filled up with abut 45 people and had a nice front area out on the pavement where we could sit in the sun.
 There were a couple of familiar faces but none of A's old old friends so I mostly hung out with Mum & Dad, who it was a great opportunity to see, enjoying the ambience and excellent charcuterie.
 They were still going when I walked back to the station, getting back home by about 12.45.

 On Saturday I had brunch with N up the road at Cafe Lemon before he carried on to the theatre and I went back to Sainsbury's to do my shop.
 After a couple of hours at home, I went over to Harlesden to visit L and we played Cat Sudoku and Marvel Splendor.
 I travelled back home, fed the cats and myself, then went down to The Water Rats for my first This Feeling gig for ages: it was a typical line-up of young guitar bands, but they all impressed.
-First came Ini Lowe, who were classic indie and impressive, with a couple of more energetic numbers; next up Lame had a bit more of a beat behind them but great energy; I was there for Yorkshire lads The Slates, who didn't disappoint and one the Freight Train crew was up from Bournemouth to see them, who was really friendly; then finally were The Pedals, whose frontman had a sharp contrast between his estuary speaking voice and more crafted singing voice but I also enjoyed, throwing in a Catfish cover.
+First came Ini Lowe, who were classic indie and impressive, with a couple of more energetic numbers; next up Lame had a bit more of a beat behind them but great energy; I was there for Yorkshire lads The Slates, who didn't disappoint and one of the Freight Train crew was up from Bournemouth to see them, who was really friendly; then finally were The Pedals, whose frontman had a sharp contrast between his estuary speaking voice and more crafted singing voice but I also enjoyed, throwing in a Catfish cover.

 Sunday morning I dutifully went round watering all the many, many plants as J was in Poland, then headed over to Broadfield where Em had come down to visit M last night and I chatted to them as they eased themselves into the day: we went along to The Garden Cafe for some lunch, then back to the flat for more chatting.
 By the time it got to about 5, E needed to drive home and I needed to feel like I had moved around at least a bit so walked down to Warren St through Primrose Hill and Regents Park before jumping on the tube home for a quiet evening-in by myself.